vanKvo/verity-portal/docs/architecture_decision_records/ADR-003-data-intake-and-mapping.md

 - **Flexibility**: The `JSON` column approach completely eliminates schema drift issues during the intake phase.
 - **Accuracy**: The `fuzz.ratio` algorithm with normalization effectively handles common variations in data exports, improving the user experience.
 - **Scalability**: Processing large files via `pandas` into dictionary records and batch-inserting them is highly efficient.
-- **Trade-offs**: Querying JSONB columns in PostgreSQL requires specific syntax (`->>`), which the domain services will need to account for during the actual reconciliation and analysis phases (Phase 5).
+- **Trade-offs**: Querying JSONB columns in PostgreSQL requires specific syntax (`->>`), which the feature services will need to account for during the actual reconciliation and analysis phases (Phase 5).